-- 1. The evaluator notifies the campus that the Full Individual Evaluation is complete. - 2.
+- 1. The evaluation specialist notifies the campus that the Full Individual Evaluation is complete. - 2.
 The campus schedules the ARD/IEP meeting, sends the Notice of ARD/IEP Meeting to the parent, and notifies other required participants. - 3.
 It is recommended that a staffing be held prior to the ARD/IEP meeting to review the Full Individual Evaluation, draft IEP goals/objectives, and prepare for the Initial ARD meeting. - 4.
 The campus should send the draft IEP goals/objectives to the parent at least 5 days prior to the ARD meeting to gather input or parent input can be gathered during the ARD process. - 5.
-For Initial Evaluations, the Program Manager or Lead Diag/LSSP/SLP notifies the CCC/AF of the campus along with all the evaluation personnel who conducted the FIE. - 6.
+For Initial Evaluations, the Program Manager or Lead Diag/LSSP/SLP notifies the person who completed the evaluation along with the campus that the Full Individual Evaluation is complete. - 6.
 For Private School Students: See information in the Private School / Home School section. - 7.
-For Students who are DHH: See information in the Deaf/Hard of Hearing section. - 8.
-For Students who are VI: See information in the Visual Impairment section.
+For AI Students: See information in the Auditory Impairment section. - 8.
+For VI Students: See information in the Visual Impairment section.